-AA/AS areas 4a, 4d
+AA/AS area 3 4a, 4d

-Continuation of advanced level of reading and writing: Critical thinking skills, critical and analytical reading of college level texts, and writing of research and other academic papers.
-Not open for credit to students who have completed or are currently enrolled in ESL 52B.
+Critical thinking skills, critical and analytical reading of college-level texts, and writing of research and other academic papers.
+Not open for credit to students who have completed or are currently enrolled in ESOL 52A or ESOL 52B.
 4930.87